Middle School

 In order to help students best achieve their academic goals, the middle school also offers leveled math classes, individual writing and reading goals, and the Organization Station.

 In middle school, the most common need is academic support focused on organization, general study skills, assignment completion, and test preparation.
 Academic support is offered in small group and 1:1 settings,typically during study hall periods.
 Inclusion support is offered in some math classes through a co-teaching model.
 Additionally, some middle school classes are supported by a paraprofessional.
-SAS runs the Organization Station before and after school each day.
+ESS runs the Organization Station before and after school each day.
 Beyond these resources, some students may need specific tutoring, which is arranged privately by parents.